 How big should your image be?
 What shape should it be?
 Generally speaking, unless you are providing a very detailed image as part of a guide or large layout, you don’t want images much beyond 2000px for a background image, and 1200px for an image within your content: If they get much larger, the image may take too long to load (more on this in a bit).

-When choosing dimensions, stick with the tried-and-true 3:2 ratio, which will be the best choice in most situations: If you are taking a full screenshot as part of an explanation, it’s all right to play loose with your ratios to get all the information you need.
+When choosing dimensions, stick with the tried-and-true 3:2 ratio, which will be the best choice in most situations: If you take a full screenshot as part of an explanation, it’s all right to play loose with your ratios to get all the information you need.

 If you have a great image but it isn’t a 3:2 ratio, this is easy to fix with cropping tools.
-If you don’t have any cropping tools that you already use, there are free online tools like Pixlr that can help you out with choosing aspect ratios and cropping accordingly.
+If you don’t have any cropping tools you already use, free online tools like Pixlr can help you choose aspect ratios and cropping accordingly.

 3. Choose the Right Image Format